FAQ – Georgia Fee Artist | Writer Residency

 How will the artist/writer be judged and how can this be defined?

-The judges select the resident based on the artist's work, application, and performance during the interview process.
-As well, of the applicants who are selected for the shortlist we may ask for letters of recommendation.
+The judges select the resident based on their work, application, and performance during the interview process.

 How do you define a successful application?
 Are past successful applications available for me to look at?